Released on: February 1, 2016

 Deleted several elements from the end of a numbered elements sequence, created new ones instead, and noticed an annoying numbering gap in the sequence?
 This is not a problem any longer.
 Just remember to update the last ID before creating new elements!
 This enables to continue the numbering of subsequently created elements from the proper ID, that is, the highest ID in the sequence.

 For example, if you have a sequence from 1 to 5, and delete elements with ID = 4 and ID = 5, the ID of a subsequently created element is 6.
 But if you update the last ID in advance, the element ID is 4 as it should be.

 All Actors that are related to the Use Case are now listed in a single place!
 To see them, open the Actors property group in the Use Case Specification window.

-You can set subsetted and redefined properties faster now by dragging properties on each other in the diagram pane.
+You can set subsetted and redefined properties faster now by dragging properties or labels on each other in the diagram pane.

 Text in brackets now indicates classifier behaviors and behaviors with context.
 The classifier behavior is the main behavior of the model.
 The context element is shown when the behavior has a context classifier and is owned somewhere else in the model.

 Now when you add Ports to Classes, Ports don't overlap the compartment elements as the margins are automatically adjusted to create distance from a Port.

 Line width of a Separator or Rectangular Shape can now be easily modified by editing the Line Width property of the appropriate symbol.
 Learn more >>